MicrosoftDocs/azure-docs/articles/active-directory/managed-identities-azure-resources/overview-for-developers.md

 ### Token inspection
 Your application shouldn't rely on the contents of a token.
 The token's content is intended only for the audience (target endpoint) that is being accessed, not the client that's requesting the token.
 The token content may change or be encrypted in the future.

-### Retry stuff
-_Something about retrying_

 ### Don't expose tokens
-Tokens should be treated like credentials - don't expose them in your application. _Something about client side requests?_
+Tokens should be treated like credentials - don't expose them in your application.

 ## Next steps